 Translation The stimuli are evaluated before being converted into action or behaviour.
 The evaluation process is translation.
 In the above example, the car driver after recognising the stimuli uses the clutch and brake to stop the car.
 He has immediately translated the stimulus into an appropriate action.
 The perception process is purely mental before it is converted into action.
 The conversion is translation.
 The management in an organization has to consider the various processes of translating the message into action.
-The employees should be assisted to translate the stimuli into action.
-For example, the announcement of bonus should be recognised as a stimulus for increasing production.
+The employees should be assisted to translate the stimulus for increasing production.
 The employee should translate it into appropriate behaviour.
 In other words, they should be motivated by the management to increase productivity.
 During the translation period, psychological mechanism commonly known as sensory and mental organs are affected.
 They influence perception.
 The incoming stimuli are interpreted and perception is developed.